CONFIRMATION AT ST. JOHNS

 All Confirmation students are invited to spend a week at Lutheran Lakeside Camp!
 We traditionally attend camp the first full week of June.
 Although participation is not required, we strongly encourage it.
 The week provides a great opportunity for the kids to build lasting friendships with one another, meet confirmation groups from other Lutheran churches, and also get to know their pastors and youth directors.
 All costs are subsidized by the church and scholarships are also available upon request.

-6th and 7th grade Confirmation focuses on Bible literacy and study.
+6th grade Confirmation focuses on Bible literacy and study.
 First passed down orally and then compiled over hundreds of years by many different authors in a variety of languages using a diversity of writing styles and eventually sorted into the canon we read today by a group of ancient church leaders—the Bible is no easy book to read.
 As a class we will journey from Creation (Genesis) to New Creation (Revelation) and along the way we will learn tools and techniques for reading scripture in a life-giving way.
 We use the Spark - Echo the Story curriculum.